 How to connect your custom domain to Google Sites

 If you're using Google Sites for a personal blog, business website or online brand, you'll likely want to use your own domain, rather than use the https://sites.google.com/ .... address.
 Here's a simple guide to help you do that.
+Please follow these instructions carefully!

 A basic summary of what you need to do

-Actually, that might be three, but let's count them as two.
-Both of these things are fairly straightforward, and you don't need to be a rocket scientist.
+These steps are fairly straightforward, and you don't need to be a rocket scientist.
 I'm going to use other resources that I've found really useful, rather than reinventing the wheel.

 Step 1: Publish your Google Site to the Internet